Killorglin: Ballykissane 1916

 On Ballykissane Pier is a monument to commemorate the deaths of several Irish Volunteers, the first casualties of the Easter Rising in 1916.
-They were in a car that plunged off the pier into the River Laine while on the way to make contact with Roger Casement and a German arms ship masquerading as the Aud.
+They were in a car that plunged off the pier into the River Laune while on the way to make contact with Roger Casement and a German arms ship masquerading as the Aud.

 On Good Friday 21 April 1916, six Irish Volunteers set off from Dublin by train to Killarney.
 From there, they were to travel by car to Cahirciveen in order to seize control of the wireless station on Valentia Island.
 Thomas McInerney, who drove a car carrying three of the men, become lost just outside Killorglin and turned onto the road which led to the quay.
 The front wheels of the car went over the edge of the quay, became unbalanced, and fell into the River Laune.
 McInerney was the only person to escape the car and swim to shore.
 The other three occupants remained trapped in the vehicle and drowned.